 Selection of qualified consultants

 Nominations to either fill vacancies or re-appoint members to the RTF

+Budget, work plan and business plan review

 9.10 Small and Rural Utility Subcommittee

 The RTF convenes the Small and Rural Utility Subcommittee at least quarterly to review the applicability and usefulness of the RTF’s work to that constituency.
 The subcommittee provides small and rural utility organizations with the opportunity to provide the RTF with information regarding their needs, priorities, measure types, delivery methods and to address other issues of importance related to RTF work.
 A specified budget and work plan is developed to support the needs of the small and rural utilities and is included in the overall RTF budget and work plan.